-The Youth Offending Service specialist nurse is a qualified nurse who is trained in supporting the health needs of young people.
+The Youth Justice Service (Specialist Nurse) is a qualified nurse who is trained in supporting the health needs of young people.

 Watch our video to find out how we support young people aged 12 -18 years who are within the youth justice system in Surrey.

 We are friendly and approachable and are happy to discuss any aspects of your health.
 We don’t judge and we are here to support you.

 The health information you share with us will remain confidential unless we feel that we need to protect you or someone else from serious harm.

 We will need your permission to arrange an appointment with you and we will not undertake any work with you unless you are happy for this to happen.

 You will be offered a confidential 1:1 appointment to see the nurse by your Youth Justice Service support worker or you can contact us yourself using the contact information below.